rmathena79/put-a-bird-on-it/README.md

 * (Can't find a good source without scraping) Show pictures in popups

 TODO
-* Move "normalization" script to a simple .py file, and don't call it "normalization".
 * Clean up graph generation code
 * Make Enter work for applying filters
 * Probably make all table and column names lowercase